Gulf War Syndrome

 Nearly two decades after the end of the Gulf War, our U.S. veterans who fought there are still suffering from the effects of Gulf War Syndrome, also known as Gulf War Illness.
-Until recently, most Gulf War vets weren't given serious consideration by the VA in terms of the effects the illness has on their health.
+Until recently, our Indianapolis social security attorney explains, most Gulf War vets weren't given serious consideration by the VA in terms of the effects the illness has on their health.
 In fact, some veterans were told that "Gulf War Syndrome appears to be a myth."
 Well, times are changing.

-There has been a recent push to recognize Gulf War vets who suffer from Gulf War Illness, and award them the disability payments that are long overdue to them.
-Now that much needed attention is finding its way back to the subject of Gulf War Syndrome, we thought, as veterans disability lawyers, that it would be a good service to explain the history Gulf Way Syndrome and hopefully reach vets that are still suffering from its symptoms.
+There has been a recent push to recognize Gulf War vets who suffer from Gulf War Illness and award them the disability payments that are long overdue to them.
+Now that much-needed attention is finding its way back to the subject of Gulf War Syndrome, we thought, as veterans disability lawyers, that it would be a good service to explain the history of Gulf Way Syndrome and hopefully reach vets that are still suffering from its symptoms.

 Many Gulf War vets and their loved ones assumed that chemicals, burn pits, and oil fires were strictly to blame for Gulf War Illness.
 Hundreds of thousands of vets returned with similar symptoms: muscle aching, irritability, skin disorders, thickened saliva, weight loss, problems with memory, chronic fevers, vertigo, loss of balance, labored breathing, and headaches.
 There are also several documented cases of birth defects as well as cases of leukemia.
 However, after performing extensive studies, a very unsuspected finding was ruled as a possible cause.